How to Wash Blankets of Different Types Properly

 A weighted blanket provides gentle pressure and a hugging or cocooning sensation.

-Follow these simple steps to wash a weighted blanket:
+Follow these simple steps on how to wash blanket that are weighted:

-2. Whether you’re laundering your weighted blanket in a washing machine or bathtub, use cold water and a mild detergent that does not contain bleach or fabric softener.
+- Whether youโre laundering your weighted blanket in a washing machine or bathtub, use cold water and a mild detergent that does not contain bleach or fabric softener.

-3. Machine wash on delicate or hand wash by gently squeezing the blanket in sections.
+- Machine wash on delicate or hand wash by softly squeezing the blanket in sections.

-4. Air dry it by hanging your blankets on a shower rod, flipping them every 4 or 5 hours so the fillers don’t form uneven clumps.
+- Air dry it by hanging your blankets on a shower rod, flipping them every 4 or 5 hours so the fillers donโt form uneven clumps.
 Blankets less than 20 lbs, however, can be put in a dryer on low settings.

 TIP: You can also use dry towels to dry off your weighted blankets before air drying.
 Lay your blanket flat on a bed of dry towels and press them down with more dry towels for extra absorption.